Soviet submarine K-131

-K-131 was a Project 675 (NATO reporting name Echo II-class submarine) of the Soviet Navy's Northern Fleet, she was also redesignated K-192.
+K-131 was a Project 675 (NATO reporting name Echo II-class submarine) of the Soviet Navy's Northern Fleet.

 Design and description

 The Echo II class was a nuclear-powered cruise-missile submarine, which could carry up to eight anti-ship missiles, designed to strike any aircraft carrier-borne nuclear threat.
 The missiles could be either conventional or nuclear and all eight fired within twenty minutes.
 The submarine would need to be surfaced and carried an array of electronics, radar and sonar to feed data to the missile while en route to its target.
 K-131 also had six 533 mm torpedo tubes forward and four 406 mm torpedo tubes aft.

 With a displacement of 5,000 tons when surfaced and 6,000 tons when submerged, K-131 was 115 m long and had a beam of 9 m and a draft of 7.5 m.
 She was powered by two pressurized-water nuclear reactors generating 30,000 shp through two propellers for a maximum speed of 20 to 23 kn.
-She was manned by about 90 crew members.
+She was crewed by about 90 crew members.

 Operational history

+Collision

+On 9 October 1968, while under the command of Captain Vladimir Petrovich Shekhovtsov, K-131 sustained a collision to her ventral aft section by the sail of the Royal Navy submarine HMS Warspite.
+The Warspite had been engaged in a clandestine data collection program, studying the acoustic profile and physical design of the other submarine.
+An abrupt reduction of speed by the K-131 caused the Warspite to accidentally collide.
+Little is known about the damage sustained by the K-131, beyond the basic facts such as violent shaking and listing to starboard, and damage being relatively minor.

 Fire

-On 25 June 1989, while under the command of Captain First Rank E. Selivanov, K-131 suffered a catastrophic fire while on patrol in the Norwegian Sea off the Kola Peninsula.
+On 18 June 1984, while under the command of Captain First Rank E. Selivanov, K-131 suffered a catastrophic fire while on patrol in the Norwegian Sea off the Kola Peninsula.
 A short circuit in an electrical switchboard in the eighth compartment ignited the clothes of an electrical officer, and spread first to other equipment in that compartment, then into the seventh compartment.
 Before it was extinguished, the fire had killed 13 men.